Tom Harkin: U.S. House of Representatives

 In 1972, the same year that he graduated from law school, Harkin returned to Iowa and immediately ran against an incumbent Republican Congressman, William J. Scherle.
 Scherle represented the southwestern portion of Iowa, which (with one brief exception) had not elected a Democrat to Congress since the end of the Great Depression.
 While winning a higher percentage of votes than any of Scherle's previous opponents, Harkin nevertheless lost the race.

 After his 1972 defeat, Harkin practiced law in Ames before seeking a rematch against Scherle in 1974.
 In what was generally a bad year for Republicans due to the Watergate scandal, Harkin defeated Scherle by only 3,500 votes.
 He was re-elected four more times from without serious difficulty.

-U.S. Senate
+United States Senator

 Elections

 Harkin speaks during the first night of the 2008 Democratic National Convention in Denver, Colorado, opening his speech using American Sign Language in reference to his involvement with the Americans with Disabilities Act.

 In 1984, Harkin won the Democratic nomination for the United States Senate and defeated freshman Republican Roger Jepsen by 152,502 votes.
 He was re-elected in 1990, 1996, 2002, and 2008.